AFNeves/HaskellGraphs/README.md

     Nothing -> []
 ```

-- **Purpose**: Finds the previous cities associated with a given City in prevMap.
+- **Purpose**: Find the previous cities associated with a given City in prevMap.

-- **Default Behavior**: Returns an empty list if city is not found, allowing the algorithm to proceed without errors due to missing data.
+- **Default Behavior**: Returns an empty list if the city is not found, allowing the algorithm to proceed without errors due to missing data.

 ```haskell
 searchDistMap :: City -> DistMap -> Distance